rya3075/Retail-Sales-Dashboard-PowerBI/README.md

    - Bar chart showing revenue across different product categories, highlighting which categories drive the highest sales.

 4. **Product Category Analysis**
-   - Bar chart comparing product categories by quantity sold, revealing the volume of sales for each category.
+   - Donut chart comparing product categories by quantity sold, revealing the volume of sales for each category.

 5. **Revenue by Age Group**
    - Bar chart showcasing revenue segmented by age group, helping to identify which age demographics contribute most to overall revenue.